Xerren09/OAMK-Notes/API documentation.md

 The main authentication error, returned when the `authToken` used has expired or does not exists.
 If the token is still in it's refresh period, the request will be served as normal, and a new token will be returned with the response.
 ###### `credentials_exist`
 The most specific authentication error, only used during user registration.
 If this error is returned the given user identifier is already in use.
+###### `key_inuse`
+This fail type code only appears when attempting to delete subjects that are in use (referenced either as for a homework or note).
+The user should be told that the subject is in use, therefor it can not be deleted.

 ## /users/